Patient information: Cardioversion (Beyond the Basics)

 There are several complications that can occur with cardioversion:

-- Cardioversion can sometimes provoke other arrhythmias or disturbances of impulse conduction (heart block).
+●Cardioversion can sometimes provoke other fast or slow arrhythmias.
 The shock is timed with the heartbeat to avoid provoking a dangerous arrhythmia.
 In an occasional patient, the sinus node may not work properly after cardioversion and a very slow heart rate may result.
 A temporary pacemaker may be necessary to correct this problem.

-- Cardioversion can dislodge blood clots from the heart, which can travel to the brain or elsewhere throughout the body; this is less likely in patients who have had an arrhythmia for less than 48 hours.
-Use of an anticoagulant before cardioversion can reduce this risk.
+●Cardioversion can result in a stroke.
+A stroke can occur when the shock either causes a clot that is already present to travel to the brain or elsewhere throughout the body, or results in formation of a new clot after the cardioversion; this is less likely in patients who have had an arrhythmia for less than 24 to 48 hours.
+Use of a blood thinner (anticoagulant) before cardioversion greatly reduces this risk.
 (See 'Atrial fibrillation' above.)

-- Some heart tissue may be damaged or may actually die (called myocardial necrosis) as a result of high-energy shocks or repeated shocks.
+●Some heart tissue may be damaged as a result of high-energy shocks or repeated shocks.
 Significant damage is uncommon and there are generally no short or long term complications.

 WHERE TO GET MORE INFORMATION